The Past is a Foreign Country

 There's a chapter looking at the Commonwealth Games of 1970 and 1986, both held in Scotland, together with the preparation for Glasgow 2014.

 And this is backed up by 100 extensive profiles of athletes from all eras of the sport: including pre-World War 1 athletes such as John McGough, Gerard Anderson and Henry Macintosh; the 1920s and 1930s through Jock Dalrymple, Alan Hunter and David Young; the 1940s and 1950s with Duncan Clark, Pat Devine and Andrew Forbes; the 1960s and 1970s with Helen Golden, Don Halliday, Les Piggot and Laurie Bryce; the 1980s and 1990s stars such as Elliot Bunney, Anne Clarkson and Allister Hutton; to the present time and Chris Baillie, Jamie Quarry, Lynsey Sharp.

-The book is available at £12, plus £4 p&p in the UK, (payable to SATS) from Arnold Black,19 Millbrae Crescent, Glasgow G42 9UW.
+The book is now available at a discounted £8, plus £4 p&p in the UK, (payable to SATS) from Arnold Black,19 Millbrae Crescent, Glasgow G42 9UW.
 For details of overseas postage and other payment options, email firstname.lastname@example.org